About Budhanilkantha

 The main Gate into Budhanilkantha temple

-During the Haribondhini Ekadashi Mela festival thousands of pilgrims visit the temple as this is said to be when Vishnu wakens from his deep sleep.
-It's probably best not to visit then due to the huge crowds.
-The festival takes place on the 11th day of the Hindu month of Kartika which is in October–November.
-If you are visiting Nepal then, ask if the festival is taking place as the exact date moves slightly.
+During the Haribondhini Ekadashi Mela festival, thousands of pilgrims visit the temple, as this is believed to be the time when Vishnu awakens from his slumber.
+It's advisable not to visit during this event due to the large crowds.
+The festival occurs on the 11th day of the Hindu month of Kartika, which falls in October–November.
+If you plan to visit Nepal during this period, inquire about the festival dates as they may vary slightly.

-Note: cameras and mobile are not allowed inside the actual pond area.
-You can photograph within the compound and outside the fence.
+Note: Cameras and mobile phones are not permitted inside the pond area.
+Photography is allowed within the compound and outside the fence.

 Directions to Budhanilkantha